Doktorand / Universitetsadjunkt

 Short description of my research project

-I am a critical care nurse specialised in intensive care and I work at the Intensive Care Unit in Karlskrona.
-Since January 2017 I am also part time PhD-student in Applied Health Technology with focus on nursing care.
+I am a critical care nurse specialised in intensive care and I work as lecturer 50%, and as PhD-student in Applied Health Technology with focus on nursing care 50%.
 My research project is about Smart glasses in complex care environments (intensive care and anesthesiology), an innovation for alarm management and advanced decision support in complex care environments.
 My overall aim is to “investigate if, and if so how, smart glasses could increase patent safety in complex care environments”.
-I am also a part of an innovation project called SUCCCE as clinical advisor.

 Many of us will some time in our lives get in contact with anesthesia care, or intensive care, as patient or relative.
 At the anesthesia department (AD) patients are sedated for examinations, treatments or surgeries.
 The sedative drugs provided cause changes in vital organ functions, and those functions are maintained and carefully monitored by specialised health care professionals (HCPs).
 To the intensive care unit (ICU) the most critically ill patients are admitted, patients with failure in one or more vital organ systems.
 Increased medical skills, and technology development, has made it possible to treat patients with increasingly complex medical situations, both acute and elective.
 Patients that needs anesthesia for surgery or treatment, or patients admitted to intensive care, are extra vulnerable and exposed due to their condition.
 Anesthesiology care and intensive are conducted in high tech, and complex care environments.
 Care in those environments are characterized by rapid changes in patients’ conditions, and the demand to make fast and correct decisions in life threatening situations are ever present for HCPs.
 Patient vital signs (VS) are important factors used by HCPs during decision making, and can give early indication about upcoming events that might be prevented.
 The world Health Organisation (WHO) states that delivering safe care in complex care environments is a great challenge.
 Daily efforts to provide safe and high quality care are being made, and technology development is part of this process .